hcalex1/level-designer/include/cppitertools/README.md

 any concerns, I'm open to feedback.

 #### How (not) to use this library
-The library functions create and return objects that are properly templated on the iterable they are passed.
+The library functions create and return Interactives that are properly templated on the iterable they are passed.
 These exact names of these types or precisely how they are templated is unspecified, you should rely on the functions described in this document.